-These days, a quick-moving but emotionally ravaging news cycle is to be expected.
-But sometimes, it can still be quite surprising when one particular event breaks, and is particularly upsetting.
-Just don't beat yourself up for not being able to shake it.
-Turns out, a lot of people don't really understand how bad news affects us, or what to do when it does.
+Even if you pay attention to the news every day, it can still be surprising when a particular event stresses you out.
+But don't beat yourself up for not being able to shake it.
+Turns out, a lot of people don't really understand how bad news affects us — or what to do when it does.

-So what's really going on in your head when the news gets too much?
-Joshua Klapow, Ph.D.
-Clinical Psychologist and Host of The Web Radio Show tells Bustle that we're experiencing an indirect, but genuine, physical response.
-"We are hardwired to have physiological responses to anything we perceive as a threat or danger," Dr. Klapow says.
+So what's really going on in your head when the news feels like too much?
+Joshua Klapow, Ph.D. clinical psychologist and host of The Web Radio Show tells Bustle that we're experiencing an indirect, but genuine, physical response.
+"We are hardwired to have physiological responses to anything we perceive as a threat or danger," Klapow says.
 "This is our 'fight-or-flight' response.
 As humans, we learn vicariously — that is we can learn without having to directly go through the threat or danger."

 Though the news won't stop coming, there are things to do to protect yourself from feeling overwhelmed.
-Here are nine ways to care for your mental health when the news is traumatizing, according to experts.
+Below you'll find some expert-approved ways to care for your mental health when the news is traumatizing.

-First and foremost: you're not a bad person if you spend less time paying attention to the news.
-"Stay informed - but monitor yourself," Dr. Klapow says.
 Whether it's a news break or setting guidelines for yourself to consume news media in moderation, taking a step back can really help your mental health.
 "Stay informed — but monitor yourself," Klapow says.

-If you find that those adjustments aren't helpful, Dr. Erika Martinez, licensed psychologist, suggests to Bustle that you limit how you consume media coverage.
-"For example, you may be better off reading about a violent event instead of seeing the graphic images on TV," Dr. Martinez says.
-Plus, Dr. Martinez adds, try not to consume news media of any sort at least 30 mins before bed.
+Dr. Erika Martinez, licensed psychologist says you can also limit how you consume coverage.
+"You may be better off reading about a violent event instead of seeing the graphic images on TV," Martinez says.
+Plus, Martinez adds, try not to consume news media of any sort at least 30 mins before bed.

-None of this means to stop reading or watching the news.
-"Balance and moderation are key," says Dr. Klapow says.
-Build some no-news time into your day, and you might feel better already.
+None of this means to stop reading or watching the news, though.
+"Balance and moderation are key," Klapow says.

-If you're overwhelmed by stressful news, missing out on food and sleep is not going to help one bit.
-"Stressful information takes its toll on body and mind — and so it is critical that you meet your basic physical needs to combat the stress of distressing news," Dr. Klapow says.
+If you're overwhelmed by stressful news, missing out on sleep is not going to help one bit.
+"Stressful information takes its toll on body and mind — and so it is critical that you meet your basic physical needs to combat the stress of distressing news," Klapow says.

 Ask yourself some basic questions.
 "Are you eating relatively healthy?
 Are you getting some exercise?
 Are you sleeping?
 Are you staying hydrated?
-These general health practices can help you keep your mental and physical health strong during stressful news cycles," Dr. Klapow says.
-Try going to bed earlier (again, without scrolling through your newsfeed right before you sleep), and making sure you get a balanced breakfast with a tall glass of water.
+These general health practices can help you keep your mental and physical health strong during stressful news cycles," Klapow says.

 Another key to feeling better is forgiving yourself.
 Fighting your feelings won't make the pain go away.

-"Allow yourself to feel upset about what happened and for the victims (if there are victims) without judging yourself or feeling stressed out that you are feeling bad," Dr. Lata K. McGinn, Co-Founder of Cognitive & Behavioral Consultants (CBC), tells Bustle.
+"Allow yourself to feel upset about what happened [...] without judging yourself or feeling stressed out that you are feeling bad," Dr. Lata K. McGinn, Co-Founder of Cognitive & Behavioral Consultants (CBC), tells Bustle.
 Try not to focus on "shoulds" and "should nots."
-"Expect that if something upsetting occurs, you will be anxious," Dr. McGinn says.
+"Expect that if something upsetting occurs, you will be anxious," McGinn says.
 "Don’t judge it or try to stop it."

 Empathy can be draining; compassion rarely is.
 Realizing this can help you refocus your perspective and start to feel better after a traumatic news event.

 To protect yourself, try mindfully transitioning from empathy to compassion.
-"Compassion is the act of wishing someone to be free of suffering — it is an energy that you can engage in that doesn't necessarily involve the rekindling of difficult emotions that might result in compassion fatigue...
-Instead, offer gentle compassion, but know that you will be strongest and most aware if you are able to keep your head above water when it comes to your own emotional well-being," Katie Krimer MA, LMSW, psychotherapist at Union Square Practice tells Bustle.
-The shift to compassion is likely going to be more helpful to both you and the person or community you're feeling for.
+"Compassion is the act of wishing someone to be free of suffering — it is an energy that you can engage in that doesn't necessarily involve the rekindling of difficult emotions that might result in compassion fatigue."
+Katie Krimer MA, LMSW, psychotherapist at Union Square Practice tells Bustle.

 Breathing right is the key to bringing your body back down from an anxious state.
 When you need to feel better immediately, it's all about breath.

 "Know that your breath has a VIP relationship with your nervous system ...
-If you're upset about something you just heard or something going on, make sure you take regular deep belly breaths with a longer exhale than inhale," Eileen Purdy, master of social work and anxiety therapist, tells Bustle.
+If you're upset about something you just heard or something going on, make sure you take regular deep belly breaths with a longer exhale than inhale," Anxiety therapist Eileen Purdy, MSW, tells Bustle.
 One exercise Purdy suggests is to breath in for the count of four, then hold for four, and breathe out for eight.
-See?
-Better already.

 When the going gets tough, even mental health professionals need a dose of positive inspiration, whether it's reading the good news section of The Week magazine or practicing gratitude.
 "I try to remember the Mr. Rogers quote, 'Look for the helpers,'" Mallonee says.
-Try the good news section of The Week magazine.
-Or, if you can, remember that even the most awful events are followed by love and care by some.

 "Realize the positives that are going on each and every day," Purdy says.
 "This won't come via the main news outlets.
 If news is important to you, find sources that cover all the positive things going on in the world too and balance out the information you're receiving."

 While a faith community can be a major source of comfort, so can personal spirituality in times of crisis.
-"When you have a grounding spiritual belief system it is easier to see the imperfect perfection of humanity and have love and compassion for not only what goes on in the world, but the way that media presents it," Terrany says.
+"When you have a grounding spiritual belief system it is easier to see the imperfect perfection of humanity and have love and compassion for not only what goes on in the world, but the way that [it's presented]," Terrany says.

-If a "belief system" doesn't seem up your alley, mindfulness, too can act as a spiritual lifeline when everything gets to be too much.
+If a belief system isn't up your alley, mindfulness can act as a spiritual lifeline when everything gets to be too much.

 "Mindfulness practice can also simply give you your own peace of mind amidst chaos...
 Mindfulness can help us build [our emotional reserves] so that we know when we are fusing too strongly with life's tragedies.
 Take care of your own heart and mind," Krimer says.
 Once you feel grounded in something, things may fall into place a little more smoothly.